Crowell87/302_Group6/content/posts/mckensie_millay_reports/personal_report_8.md

 draft: false
 ---

 This week, I feel I made good progress towards the following "I Can" statement: "I can find and use resources for self-directed learning."
-I feel like tghis was a big week for this, personally, because after getting our new WordPress site up, thanks to Dr. Burns, we were able to dive knee-deep into WordPress with the content we had planned last week.
+I feel like this was a big week for this, personally, because after getting our new WordPress site up, thanks to Dr. Burns, we were able to dive knee-deep into WordPress with the content we had planned last week.
 Therefore, I felt like I was getting a good feel for a lot of different areas of WordPress.
 With exploration comes new ground and learning though, so even though some of it I was able to figure out on my own, other parts I found myself searching how to perform a specific function that I wanted.
 For example, I wanted to change the color of only certain words to red, not the whole block.
 I knew how to do the latter, not the former.
 So, I googled